Scooterpaws

 Cats are territorial, so your new garden might already be claimed by a neighbor's cat.
 Your cat may feel uneasy about this.
 Stay with your cat initially for reassurance and to deter confrontations.
 Gardening activities can help establish territory.
 Expect some hissing and posturing as the cats settle things.
 If you suspect your cat was in a fight, check for bites and see a vet promptly to prevent infection.

-Moving with a cat requires careful planning and consideration of their needs.
-But following these tips can help make the transition successful for your kitty, ensuring they feel safe and secure in their new home.
+Moving with a cat requires careful planning and consideration of kitty's needs.
+But following these tips can help make the transition successful for your cat, ensuring kitty feels safe and secure in the new home.

 Smooth travels!